irreverentbits/IBSimpleLayout/README.md

 IBSimpleLayout is an Auto Layout wrapper API that simplifies most boilerplate code for creating and updating constraints.

-It was created partially as an exercise in designing an API using Swift features, partially as an example of a command driven API, and partially out of a conviction that Auto Layout could be distilled into an even simpler API than those provided by most popular frameworks (in late 2016, early 2017), including Apple's.
+It was created partially as an exercise in designing an API using Swift features and partially out of a conviction that Auto Layout could be distilled into an even simpler API than those provided by most popular frameworks (in late 2016, early 2017), including Apple's.

+The result happens to be a good example of a command driven API.

 ## Requirements and Goals